finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

     # Create an instance of the API class
     api_instance = api_client_factory.build(FundsApi)
     scope = 'scope_example' # str | The scope of the Fund.
     code = 'code_example' # str | The code of the Fund.
-    effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to list the TimeVariant properties for the ValuationPoints.
-Defaults to the current LUSID              system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the ValuationPoints.
-Defaults to returning the latest version of each ValuationPoint if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing ValuationPoints; this              value is returned from the previous call.
+Together with the scope this uniquely identifies the Fund. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to list the TimeVariant properties for the Valuation Points.
+Defaults to the current LUSID              system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the Valuation Points.
+Defaults to returning the latest version of each Valuation Point if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing Valuation Points; this              value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the results by.
 For example, to filter on the NAV, specify \"NAV gt 300\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) property_keys = ['property_keys_example'] # List[str] | A list of property keys from the 'DiaryEntry' domain to decorate onto each ValuationPoint.
-These must take the format {domain}/{scope}/{code}, for example 'DiaryEntry/ValuationPoint/Id'. (optional) nav_type_code = 'nav_type_code_example' # str | May be provided to view a specific NAV type.
-When not provided, Primary NAV will be used. (optional)
+These must take the format {domain}/{scope}/{code}, for example 'DiaryEntry/ValuationPoint/Id'. (optional) nav_type_code = 'nav_type_code_example' # str | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)

     try:
         # uncomment the below to set overrides at the request level